Shivnaran-S/Golden-Time-Machine-Forecasting-Gold-Prices/README.md

 ### Step 2: Confirm Selection
 - Click the **"Confirm Selection"** button to initiate data extraction and processing.

-### Step 3: Navigate Through Pages
+### Step 3: Perform EDA (Optional)
-- **Predictor Page**:
-  - Select a date range for which you want to predict gold prices.
-  - The system will analyze the data and recommend the best day to buy gold within the specified range.
+- Click the **"Perform EDA"** button to visualize and analyze the gold prices data.

-- **Analysis Page**:
-  - View detailed visualizations of historical gold prices.
+### Step 4: Model the data (Optional)
-  - Explore model performance metrics for ARIMA, LSTM, and Prophet.
+- Click the **"Model the data using ARIMA, LSTM and Prophet models"** button to explore model performance metrics for ARIMA, LSTM, and Prophet.
-  - Understand the data preprocessing steps and insights derived from the analysis.

-### Step 4: View Results
+### Step 4: Finding Purchase Date
-- The system will display:
+- Select a date range for which you want to predict gold prices by choosing the start date and end date
-  - Forecasted gold prices for the selected date range.
+- Click the **"Find Optimal Purchase Date"** button to view the recommended day(s) to purchase gold and Forecasted Gold Prices for the selected date range.
-  - A recommendation for the optimal day to purchase gold.
-  - Visualizations of historical trends and model predictions.

 ## Results